Bachelor of Science in Nursing - RN to BSN Bridge Program

 NURS 4612Nursing Leadership Practicum2

-One GE course that meets the upper division GE-C requirement3
+One GE course that meets the UD-3 Arts & Humanities3

 Total Units30

-Note: Three required upper division nursing courses double-count toward upper division GE requirements for nursing majors ONLY.
-Those courses are NURS 3010 for the UD writing requirement, NURS 4222 for the UD Scientific Inquiry (Category B) requirement, and NURS 4510 for the UD Social Science (Category D) requirement.
+Note: Three required upper division nursing courses double-count toward GE requirements for nursing majors ONLY.
+Those courses are NURS 3010 for half of the writing intensive requirement, NURS 4222 for the UD Scientific Inquiry (Category UD-2/5) requirement, and NURS 4510 for the UD Social Science (Category UD-4) requirement.

 After graduation, students are eligible to apply for a public health nurse certificate from the California Board of Registered Nursing.